 Patients are seen at our Dallas and Plano Campuses.
-If your child will be having tests (Radiology, Ultrasound, VCUG, Nuclear Medicine), report to the testing location at the Pavilion Imaging Center or Main Radiology Department on the 1st floor of Children's.
+If your child will be having tests (Radiology, Ultrasound, VCUG, Nuclear Medicine), report to the Radiology Department at the Imaging Center (Children's Health Specialty Center Dallas) or Main Radiology Department on the 1st floor of Children's Medical Center.

-If your child will not be having tests, or if he or she already has had tests, report to the 4th Floor of Children's Medical Center's Ambulatory Care Pavillion (2350 Stemmons Frwy, Suite F4300).
+If your child will not be having tests, or if he or she already has had tests, we are located on the 5th Floor of Children's Medical Center (main hospital), suite B5238.